By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 2. Not being consistent.

-Self-change cannot be done on an on-again off-again basis.
+Self-change cannot be done on an on-again-off-again basis.
 Small incremental changes add up.
-Sudden burst of efforts are undone by periods of inattention to your self-improvement program.
+Sudden bursts of efforts are undone by periods of inattention to your self-improvement program.

 If you really want lasting change you need to exchange your habits and building new habits takes lots of repetition.
 You did not get the way you are overnight and it will take time to recover.